paion-data/nexusgraph/docs/docs/development/5-environment.md

 Troubleshooting
 ---------------

+### React: Cannot assign to read only property `xxx` of object `#<Object>`

+This was caused by immer's `produce` function which builds read-only deep copy of object.
+In Nexus Graph, all redux states are make immutable using [immer], because, [by experience](https://github.com/paion-data/nexusgraph/pull/345), immutable states prevents bugs.
+As a result, all in-memory state mutations should utilize our dedicated `immutable.ts` module.
+Failed to do that could result in the error above because that indictes one is directly mutating our immutable states

 ### Docusaurus Relative Linking is Treated False-Negative by CI Markdown Link check

 CI check for Markdown link (`markdown-link-check`) is turned on and it's not smart enough to detect relative linking by